Daily Tarot Card Meaning: My 7-Day Tarot Journey (Tarot Diaries Part 1)

 Now I know that life has given me a great opportunity.
 It was a tremendous experience in self-development — both in my work and in how I view myself.
 I simply hadn’t valued myself enough, and fear had held me back.

 The daily tarot cards guided me throughout.
 At first, I didn’t understand their message, but over time, it became clear: they weren’t just about what to avoid or embrace each day.
 They had a bigger mission — to show me the need for change and to help me untangle my thoughts.
+In many ways, it felt like walking my own Fool’s Journey — the symbolic path of growth that runs through the tarot.

 Don’t fear challenges, don’t fear tarot cards, and don’t fear the guide.